planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/concepts.rst

 The following diagram summarizes how the carious concepts in this section interact:

 .. figure:: img/concepts.png
-   :align: center

-   *Relationships between workspaces, stores, layers, and layer groups*
+   Relationships between workspaces, stores, layers, and layer groups